aumartinez/php-set-schedule/README.md

 Download and copy all files and folders structure.

-The top level index.html file, is just a webpage with a link directing to the login page for users.
+The top level <code>index.html</code> file, is just a webpage with a link directing to the login page for users.

 ## Startup

-Rung the startup.php file to create/initialize the tables in the database.
+Rung the <code>startup.php</code> file to create/initialize the tables in the database.